davidfischer/nicfitmtg/_pages/sideboarding.md

 Between {% mtgcardlink Carpet of Flowers %} and {% mtgcardlink Choke %}, most Nic Fit variants favor Carpet as mana denial isn't really in the Nic Fit plan.
-Against basic-heavy blue decks like Miracles, Snow Control, and Stoneblade, Nic Fit pilots typically side out some of the {% mtgcardlink Veteran Explorer | Veteran Explorers %} for Carpets as just better ramp.
+Against basic-heavy blue decks like Miracles, Snow Control, and Stoneblade, Nic Fit pilots typically side out some of the {% mtgcardlink Veteran Explorer | Veteran Explorers %} for Carpets to get one-sided ramp.
 Against Delver decks, Carpet is an additional source of ramp on top of Veteran Explorer to make sure their mana denial plan doesn't work.

 Combo variants of Nic Fit like [Rectors]({% link _pages/archetypes/rectors.md %})